ibm-cloud-docs/vpc/hpvs-logging.md

    ```
    {: codeblock}

    Create the key and certificate.
-Make sure the server certificate `server.crt` contains a SAN for the IP or the hostname, depending on whether the server is accessed via IP or hostname.
+Make sure the server certificate `server.crt` contains a SAN for the IP or the hostname, depending on whether the server is accessed through IP or hostname.

    ```bash
    # create private key